What is Infertility?

 Infertility has been defined medically as the inability of a couple to achieve pregnancy after one year of “trying” through non-contracepted intercourse.

-How couples can best deal with infertility.
+How can couples best deal with infertility?

 Many couples who struggle with infertility are eventually successful in having biological children.
 Yet, no couple can predict the outcome of their situation.
 Even those who do not end up pregnant still have other choices about becoming parents such as adoption.